helq/report-hw1-IELE4014/04-models.md

   hidden layers 1, 2 and 3, respectively.

-![Special NN, with two hidden layers, one of them is broken into two pieces each one in charge of learning one set of features different, discrete and continuous features\label{zipNet}](imgs/zipNet.pdf)
+![Special NN, with two hidden layers, one of them is broken into two pieces each one in charge of learning one set of different features, discrete and continuous features\label{zipNet}](imgs/zipNet.pdf)

 <!-- vim:set filetype=markdown.pandoc : -->